Zé Paulo (footballer, born 1994)

-José Paulo de Oliveira Pinto (born 26 March 1994), commonly known as Zé Paulo, is a Brazilian professional footballer who lasr plays as an attacking midfielder for Quy Nhon Binh Dinh.
+José Paulo de Oliveira Pinto (born 26 March 1994), commonly known as Zé Paulo, is a Brazilian professional footballer who last played as an attacking midfielder for Quy Nhon Binh Dinh.

 Club career

 He made his professional debut in the Campeonato Paulista for Corinthians on 6 February 2014 in a game against Red Bull Bragantino.

 On 15 December 2018, Zé Paulo signed with Leixões until 2020.